 Dimension is a measurable aspect of an object, such as length, depth, or height.
-Depending on where you live, dimensions are either measured by the imperial system or the metric system.
-For some reason, tire manufacturers decided to mixed things up to determine their dimensions.
+Depending on where you live, dimensions are either measured by the imperial or metric systems.
+For some reason, tire manufacturers mixed things up to determine their dimensions.

 After the tire class (P), the first number (205) is the width of the tire/tread in millimeters (mm).

-Next, you will encounter the letter R. It pertains to the internal construction of the tire.
+Next, you will encounter the letter R. It pertains to the tire’s internal construction.
 Letter R means radial construction.
 Other examples are B for Bias-ply or D for Diagonal.

 Wheel size has always been measured in inches.
-The first manufacturer to market radial-ply construction, the most common tires on the road today, was Michelin.
-Radial width uses metric or millimeters, whereas, wheel diameters remained using imperial to maintain interchangeability between tire types.
+Michelin was the first manufacturer to market radial-ply construction, the most common tires on the road today.
+Radial width uses metric or millimeters, whereas wheel diameters remained using imperial to maintain interchangeability between tire types.

 The letter H in our example means the speed index is up to 130 miles per hour.
 However, this should not translate to the maximum speed you can drive, which is heavily impacted by, weather or road conditions.

 Depending on the manufacturer, your tire may not contain this letter.
 Load range defines the maximum allowable air pressure and how much weight it can carry.
 Sometimes it is called the ply rating.
 In our example, the two-letter following the speed is XL.
 It means extra load or sometimes RL (reinforced load).
 Other load range code includes: